-Converted into a stunning place to hide, this refurbished 19th Century barn is brimming with style - explore coast and country from this Somerset farm
+Converted into a stunning place to hide with a private hot tub, this refurbished 19th Century barn is brimming with style – explore coast and country from this Somerset farm.

 Please note that the minimum stay for this property is 2 nights